-Known or observed sources of disturbance and landscape alterations along Segment 16 include grading at the existing Texas Eastern M&R 058, a paved drive at STA 248+00, construction of the elevated rail bed, graded and paved areas containing rail spurs at the south end of the former Proctor and Gamble complex, the presence of Western Avenue at the north end of the section and existing utilities below this portion of Western Avenue.
-The existing utilities include a water line and pipelines that are closely paralleled by the proposed pipeline.
-The depth of disturbance from these structures including the underground utilities is unknown, but the Project alignment sheets indicate that the pipeline will be installed below the depth of the existing utilities in the roadbed.
+Known or observed sources of disturbance and landscape alterations in this area include grading at the existing Texas Eastern M&R 058, a paved drive just south of the Staten Island Rail Road, construction of the elevated rail bed, graded and paved areas containing rail spurs at the south end of the former Proctor and Gamble complex, the Western Avenue road bed and utility lines below Western Avenue.
+The existing utilities include a water line and pipelines that are closely paralleled by the proposed pipeline (see Appendix B-11 thru 13).
+The depth of disturbance from these structures including the underground utilities is unknown, but the pipeline will be installed below the depth of the existing utilities in the roadbed.